matthijsknigge/mendelianrandomization/README.md

 ![alt-text-1](inst/img/pipeline2.png) | ![alt-text-2](inst/img/pipeline1.png)

 After all the data processing and calculating the Mendelian Randomization Analysis can be plotted.
 This is done with `mr.plot`.
+For the result, see figure 5.
+To visual access the precision of these methods, this package has the option to draw funnel plots with `mr.funnel.plot`.
+In these plots we want to see a weighted balance in distribution under the given confidence interval.
+See figure 6.

 ```
 p <- mr.plot(By = h$By, Bx = h$Bx, By.se = h$By.se, Bx.se = h$Bx.se,